Adyem/ctoc-cobol-transpiler/docs/runtime_api_reference.md

 All string buffers expand automatically using CMA-backed growth and guarantee a null-terminated `data` pointer so they remain compatible with libft routines.

+## Standard Library Subprograms

+Generated programs rely on a small catalog of COBOL subprograms to bridge between CBL-C semantics and the runtime helpers.
+The current catalog covers the following helpers:

+- `CBLC-STRLEN` accepts a by-reference alphanumeric buffer (up to 255 characters), the caller-declared length passed by value, and a trailing by-reference numeric slot that receives the computed length.
+The subprogram scans at most the caller-provided length, exits early on NUL bytes, trims trailing spaces, and writes the resulting character count into the return slot.
+- `CBLC-STRNLEN` accepts the same parameters as `CBLC-STRLEN` plus an explicit request limit passed by value.
+It caps the scan to the minimum of the declared length, requested length, and 255-character ceiling, exits early on NUL bytes, trims trailing spaces within that window, and writes the resulting character count into the trailing numeric slot.
+- `CBLC-STRCMP` compares two alphanumeric buffers (each up to 255 characters) supplied by reference along with their caller-declared lengths passed by value.
+It computes the lexicographic ordering consistent with ANSI COBOL string comparisons and populates a signed numeric result in the trailing return slot (`-1`, `0`, or `1`) while honoring the provided length limits.
+- `CBLC-STRCPY` copies from a caller-supplied source buffer (up to 255 characters) into a destination buffer passed by reference along with their respective declared lengths.
+The subprogram blanks the destination up to its declared size, copies characters until either length limit is reached, and sets a numeric status flag in the trailing return slot (`0` for success, `1` when truncation occurs).
+- `CBLC-STRNCPY` performs a bounded copy between caller-supplied alphanumeric buffers (each up to 255 characters) using their declared lengths plus an explicit request length.
+The routine blanks the destination, copies up to the minimum of the declared lengths and request, pads with spaces when the source is shorter, and writes a status flag to the trailing return slot (`0` for success, `1` when the request exceeds the available source or destination space).
+- `CBLC-SQRT` accepts a floating operand (`USAGE COMP-2`) by reference along with a trailing floating result slot and numeric status flag.
+The helper rejects negative operands by zeroing the result and returning status `1`, otherwise computing the square root via `FUNCTION SQRT` and writing the result with status `0`.
+Callers reference the helper through `std::sqrt` and are expected to widen narrower numeric inputs before invocation.
+- Callers reference standard library helpers through the `std::` prefix (for example, `std::strlen`, `std::strnlen`, `std::strcmp`, `std::strcpy`, `std::strncpy`, or `std::sqrt`), which resolves to the COBOL subprogram names listed above and prevents collisions with user-defined procedures.

+The standard library subprograms are emitted alongside generated code so COBOL callers can link against a stable ABI without duplicating helper logic.

 ## Record Helpers (`runtime_record`)

 COBOL records map to mutable buffers managed through `runtime_record`.
 Generated